Every child will leave Witheridge Academy with a solid foundation in musical skills and a love of music.

 At Witheridge Academy, music is creative and enjoyable, as well as academic and demanding.
 Children will be taught a love and understanding of music through the following eight main strands;

 - Significant people

 Teaching and Learning

-Children receive one music lesson a week.
-They are taught to play an instrument as part of their whole class music lesson for at least one term every year.
-Children are taught to read basic staff notation.
+All children receive an outstanding weekly music lesson; these lessons are either taught by a music specialist or heavily guided by one depending on age.
+All children are taught to play an instrument as part of their whole class music lesson for at least one term every year.
+Children are also taught to read basic staff notation.

 Additional Instrument teaching

-We currently have a team of peripatetic teachers who offer children the opportunity to learn an instrument in a one-to-one or small group lesson paid for by parents.
-We offer a reduction in cost to those children who are pupil premium.
+We currently have a peripatetic teacher who offers children the opportunity to learn an instrument in a one to one or small group lesson paid for by guardians.
+Instrument lessons happen on a weekly basis, children have the opportunity to learn the piano or guitar.
+We also offer a reduction in cost to those children who are pupil premium.

 Children also are offered the chance to be part of a Rocksteady band.
 As part of this they will learn to play an instrument or sing as part of a band, and perform for parents, guardians and classmates.
 This gives them the vital musical skills needed to perform as a group, choose songs and make the band their own.